I. Is the Holy Apostles Online Learning program accredited?

 VII.
 Do you accept transfer students?

 Yes.
-For the A.A., students may transfer up to 30 credit hours.
-For the B.A., students may transfer up to 90 credit hours.
+For the A.A., students may transfer up to 30 credit hours (45 per an Articulation Agreement).
+For the B.A., students may transfer up to 60 credit hours.
 For the M.A., students may transfer up to 6 credit hours.
 Transferred credits must come from another regionally accredited graduate program provided that the credits were not applied to an earned degree.
 Approval for these credits must be granted by the Academic Dean, whose decision is final.

 VIII.
 Do you accept credits from programs with courses recommended by the American Council of Education (ACE)?

-Yes, it is the policy of Holy Apostles College & Seminary to accept ACE recommended courses that meet the normative criteria for transfer of credit.
+Yes, it is the policy of Holy Apostles College & Seminary to accept credits that have been recommended by ACE that meet the normative criteria for transfer of credit.

 IX.
 What is the enrollment policy for the Online Learning program at Holy Apostles, and how are the semesters set up?

 The online program has a rolling admissions policy.
 We offer three full semesters of course work per year divided up over sixteen-week sessions.
 Our sessions run in the Fall, Spring and Summer.
 A student interested in the DL program can enroll in one class as an in-process student while a completed application is on file.

 X. What are the admission requirements?